This Week in Bridge

 Quick Tricks on Defense

-If we are on opening lead and have multiple quick tricks on lead (like AK or AKQ, then we usually lead these).
-If we have only one quick trick, the Ace without the King, then we usually do not lead this on opening lead.
+If we are on opening lead and have multiple quick tricks like AK or AKQ, then we usually lead these.
+If we have only one quick trick, like an Ace without the King, then we usually do not lead this on opening lead.

-When we have an unsupported Ace, we may choose to take this quick trick in the middle of Defense.
-Especially if we think it may go away!
-Takeout a quick trick like an unsupported Ace (Ace without the King) is an aggressive action on Defense.
+When we have an unsupported Ace (Ace without the King), we may choose to take this QT in the middle of the defense, especially if we think it may go away!
+Taking a QT like an unsupported Ace is an aggressive action on defense.

 Quick tricks allow us to take tricks immediately!